archonic/ckeditor5-self-image/README.md

 Self Image replicates the API of EasyImage which makes it easier to switch to an upload solution you host yourself.
 Originally forked from [ckeditor5-simple-upload](https://github.com/pourquoi/ckeditor5-simple-upload).

+For CKEditor5 v11 use 0.0.1
+For CKEditor5 v12 use 0.0.2

 ```
 npm install ckeditor5-self-image
 ```

 Add this plugin and remove the ckfinder and easyimage plugins.
+The toolbar item entry stays as `imageUpload`.

 ```javascript
 // build-config.js